mjawwad19/MKS22X-FinalProject/README.md

 On the main menu:
 - W/S: cycle through music
 - W/S/A/D: cycle through levels
-- Progress from one screen to the next by ENTER (prominently displayed in-game)
+- Progress from one screen to the next with ENTER (prominently displayed in-game)
 - H: Go back to previous startup screen

 In-game: